 In 2013, the duo started thinking about making an art installation of a Batfrog Habitat and Scott created a diorama as a maquette for the project.
 Samantha had already designed and produced art installations while living in New York City in the 1990s.
 At the time she was part of an artist community in a warehouse in Long Island City, Queens that had ample space for her art projects.
 The space housed 11 artists from 7 different nations; France, Japan, Mexico, Venezuela, Germany, Korea, and Italy.
 In 1999 as a result of eviction due to an illegal artists in residence situation, she lost her studio space.
 A more involved collaboration with Scott followed and the Frenchy and the Punk project started to take off in 2005 placing the visual art projects on hold.

 In late 2016 Frenchy and the Punk finally got off the road and found themselves at home base for a few months with time to work on the idea that had been waiting for their attention and the Batfrog Habitat was created.
 In February 2017, it made its first public viewing at the Glimmerdark Festival in Princeton, NJ to rave reviews.

 The Batfrog Habitat Art Installation is an immersive experience.
 It is both visual and sonic.

 The visitor enters a 6’5″x 6’5″ tent that has been completely transformed into a cave-like habitat.
-Inside, all the elements are handmade by the creators with fabric and paper mache.
+Inside, all the elements are handmade by the creators with various fabrics.
 It is a serene and meditative environment.
 A place of reflection and a reminder of our deep connection to nature.

 Interested in having the Habitat at your event?
 Contact Samantha and Scott by following the contact link in the menu bar.